Sony A7C Review

 (124 x 71 x 60 mm)

-Sony A7C Review -- First Impressions
+Sony A7C Review -- Now Shooting!

 The photography industry has changed dramatically since Sony launched the full-frame Alpha 7 series back in 2013.
 Over the past seven years, the general size and form factor of Sony's full frame mirrorless cameras has remained quite similar.
 That is, until now.
 Sony has announced the Sony A7C, a dramatic shift in design for the company and the result is the one of the world's smallest and lightest full frame interchangeable lens cameras.
 The Sigma fp still reigns supreme as the smallest full-frame ILC, but the Sony A7C takes the crown for ILCs with in-body image stabilization.